mascarock/Splendor-Blockchain/README.md

 3. **Make your changes** and **commit** them.
 4. **Create a Pull Request (PR)** to submit your contributions.

-Check out our [Contributing Guide](https://library.splendor.org/contributing) for more information.

 ## 📝 License